mverwe/ERP-matching/README.md

 To avoid biases we first randomize the order in which groups are considered with `randomize_top_picks.cc`.
 Next we will run the matching code many times (for example 100 thousand) to make sure we sample a large phase space of possible configurations.
 The matching code performs the following steps:
-* Generate a random number, $A$, to select a project
+1. Generate a random number, $A$, to select a project ($p_{i}$ is the probability to get the i<sup>th</sup> preferred project and is an adjustable parameter of the code)
   * $0<A<p_{1}$ → top 1 selected
   * $p_{1}<A<(p_{1}+p_{2})$ → top 2 selected
   * $(p_{1}+p_{2})<A<(p_{1}+p_{2}+p_{3})$ → top 3 selected
+2. Is the project already assigned to another group?
+  * Yes: repeat step 1
+  * No: assign project to group
+3. If no project from top 3 is available, select a project randomly
+4. Calculate happiness factor of the student grouop
+  * {100,80,60,10} ponts for getting top {1,2,3,random} choice.
+Note: happiness scores are adjustable.
+5. Calculate average happiness of the student population when all groups have an assigned project.
+5. Repeat process thousands of times to find optimal configuration.